 John Stenbit has been a director of Viasat since 2004, and is a consultant for various government and commercial clients.
 From 2001 to 2004, Mr. Stenbit served as the Assistant Secretary of Defense for Command, Control, Communications, and Intelligence, or C3I, and later as Assistant Secretary of Defense of Networks and Information Integration / Department of Defense Chief Information Officer, the C3I successor organization.
 From 1977 to 2001, Mr. Stenbit worked for TRW, Inc., retiring as Executive Vice President.
 Mr. Stenbit was a Fulbright Fellow and Aerospace Corporation Fellow at the Technische Hogeschool, Einhoven, Netherlands.
-Mr. Stenbit has chaired the Science Advisory Panel for the Administrator of the Federal Aviation Administration and to the Director of the Central Intelligence Agency.
+Mr. Stenbit has chaired the Science Advisory Panel for the Administrator of the Federal Aviation Administration and the Director of the Central Intelligence Agency.
 He also has significant expertise and perspective as a member of the boards of directors of private and public companies in various industries.
-Mr. Stenbit currently serves on the boards of directors of Loral Space & Communications Inc. (Nasdaq: LORL) and ScribeRule, a private corporation.
-Mr. Stenbit previously served as a director of Cogent, Inc., SM&A Corporation and SI International, Inc., as a member of the Advisory Board of the National Security Agency and of the Science Advisory Group of the U.S. Strategic Command.
+Mr. Stenbit currently serves on the board of directors of Encipher, a private corporation, and served on the board of directors of Loral Space & Communications Inc. (Nasdaq: LORL) until November 2021.
+Mr. Stenbit also previously served as a director of Cogent, Inc., SM&A Corporation and SI International, Inc., as a member of the Advisory Board of the National Security Agency and of the Science Advisory Group of the U.S. Strategic Command.